Versa-Sketch/project-bible-way/BOOKS_API_SPECIFICATION.md

 **Notes:**
 - The `user_id` is automatically extracted from the authenticated user's token
+- `block_id` is optional; highlights can be created without a specific block
 - `chapter_id` is optional; highlights can be created without a specific chapter
 - `color` defaults to "yellow" if not provided
 - `start_offset` and `end_offset` are required to mark the text range